gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 # Drag-and-Drop Archive
-You can pick an archive depending on your desired version - be it 1.2.0.59 or 1.0.8.0(a downgrader is included if you're using :material-steam:[Steam](https://store.steampowered.com/app/12210/) version).
+You can choose an archive depending on the version you want - be it 1.2.0.59 or 1.0.8.0(a downgrader is included if you're using the :material-steam:[Steam](https://store.steampowered.com/app/12210/) or Rockstar Games Launcher version).
 However, the modlist for this pack alone is mostly the same - you can see and compare it [below](#modlist).

 ### Notes
-1. 1.2.0.59 is Complete Edition, a.k.a. latest :material-steam:[Steam](https://store.steampowered.com/app/12210/) version.
-It cuts out support for multiplayer and Games for Windows - LIVE, while adding Rockstar Games Launcher (and it's DRM) and Social Club overlay (with it's achievements).
-The amount of supported mods is also much more limited on this version - most mods are built for 1.0.8.0 and 1.0.7.0.
+1. 1.2.0.59 is the Complete Edition, also known as the latest :material-steam:[Steam](https://store.steampowered.com/app/12210/) version.
+It removes support for multiplayer and Games for Windows - LIVE, while adding the Rockstar Games Launcher (and it's DRM) and the Social Club overlay (with it's achievements).
+The amount of supported mods is also much more limited in this version - most mods are built for 1.0.8.0 and 1.0.7.0.
-2. 1.0.8.0 is the latest retail patch, with support for ZolikaPatch and multiplayer.
+2. 1.0.8.0 is the latest retail patch, with ZolikaPatch and multiplayer support.
 However, this drag-and-drop archive does NOT include any support for Games for Windows - LIVE whatsoever.
-See [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead.
+See the [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead.
 This version is better for mod compatibility.
-3. If you're using the Rockstar Games Launcher version, stick to the 1.0.8.0 archive and read it's warning.

 ## Installation